nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Sorting a contact : `sortcontact`

-Sorts the client list alphabetically by the order specified.
+Sorts the contact list alphabetically by the order specified.

-Format: `sortclient SORTER`
+Format: `sortcontact SORTER`

 These are the current sorters implemented:
-* `asc`: Sorts the clients in ascending order based on the saved name
+* `asc`: Sorts the contacts in ascending order based on the saved name
-* `dsc`: Sorts the clients in descending order based on the saved name
+* `dsc`: Sorts the contacts in descending order based on the saved name

 #### Sorting a Policy: `sortpolicy`